Hi, I started on a early age with CB dx-ing.Main interest in this hobby is contesting while playing with monoband antennes.

 The last years I am only supporting the boys of PI4DX Hobby time is hard to find.

-A small part of the hobby is sharing my special hamradio items to sell, like automatic antenna tuners, power meters en and soon a solid state amplifier.
+A small part of the hobby is sharing our special hamradio items which we sell, like automatic antenna tuners and power meters.

 I did nice DX trips to HB0 and was active as 9G5BQ in Ghana.
 After 5 visits the 9G5BQ calls stopped.
 I traveled also a bit to VE5, VE6 & VE7,W, ON, F, DL, G ,OE, HB0, HB, SV,OZ, A41, S21, CN, LX , SM, TA, VR2 and I am always searching for the antenna farms but I was not active fromall theseplaces....